 Yes.
 UCM requires that baptism takes place prior to membership.
 When you begin the membership process, you may be baptized on the scheduled baptism dates.

-No. But you must be a regular attendee, who considers UCM to be your home church.
+No. You don't need to be a UCM member to be baptized.
+However, you must be a regular attendee, who considers UCM to be your home church.